-- Polydiacetylenes (PDAs) constitute a family of conjugated polymers exhibiting unique colorimetric and fluorescence transitions, and have attracted significant interest as chemo- and biosensing materials.
+- Polydiacetylenes (PDAs) constitute a family of conjugated polymers exhibiting unique colorimetric and fluorescence transitions, and have attracted significant interest as chemo- and bio-sensing materials.
 We spin-coated PDA films upon poly(methyl methacrylate) (PMMA), and investigated the photophysical properties and sensing applications of the new PDA configuration.
-Specifically, the as-polymerized blue PDA layer underwent distinct transformations to purple, red, and yellow phases, which could be quantified through conventional color scanning combined with application of image analysis algorithms.
-Furthermore, we recorded a reversible red-purple PDA transition that was induced by ultraviolet irradiation, a phenomenon that had not been reported previously in PDA film systems.
+Specifically, the as-polymerized blue PDA layer underwent distinct transformations to purple, red, and yellow phases which could be quantified through conventional color scanning combined with application of image analysis algorithms.
+Furthermore, we recorded a reversible red-purple PDA transition which was induced by ultraviolet irradiation, a phenomenon which had not been reported previously in PDA film systems.
 We show that distinct color and fluorescence transitions were induced in the PMMA-supported PDA films by amphiphilic substances - surfactants and ionic liquids - and that the chromatic transformations were correlated to the analyte structures and properties.
-Overall, this study presents a new chromatic PDA film system in which noncovalent interactions between the PMMA substrate and spin-coated PDA give rise to distinct chromatic properties and molecular sensing capabilities.
+Overall, this study presents a new chromatic PDA film system in which non-covalent interactions between the PMMA substrate and spin-coated PDA give rise to distinct chromatic properties and molecular sensing capabilities.